zeashel/treepy/README.md

 # tree.py

-Python script to print the structure of a certain directory and its subdirectories in a tree-esque format using recursion.
+A simple Python script to recursively print the structure of a certain directory and its subdirectories in a tree-esque format.
+See [examples](#examples).

 ## Dependencies